 His work is known and applauded all over the world.
-Here are his 3 most emblematic projects and his influence of nature in architecture.
+Here are his 3 most emblematic projects and his influence on nature in architecture.

 The Sagrada Familia is a Catholic basilica in Barcelona, designed by the architect Antoni Gaudí, started in 1882, and is still under construction.

 The central nave is supported by arborescent structures as he used to compare the columns to trees and the capitals to leaves.
-Inspired by the colorful nature, making the color illuminate and give life to the interior through the stained glass windows causing different sensations in each of the facades.
+Inspired by the colorful nature, making the color illuminates and gives life to the interior through the stained glass windows causing different sensations in each of the facades.